-THE ODD COUPLE Runs Now thru 2/16 at Chattanooga Theatre Centre
+THE ODD COUPLE to Run 1/24-2/16 at Chattanooga Theatre Centre

 The hilarious plot centers on a pair of mismatched characters who are forced to cohabitate.
 One is careless and sloppy, the other a neurotic neat freak.
 Together they make arguably one of the most memorable pair of roommates ever written, in league with Lavern & Shirley or Bert & Ernie.